-It is in your 20s that you begin noticing the very first signs of aging.
-Although the initial signs of aging are very subtle, once noticed, they tend to be really bothersome.
-Yes, these signs of aging can slightly vary in degree from person to person depending on their lifestyle and genes but they are more or less the same and happen to almost everyone around.
+It is in your 20s that you begin noticing the very first signs of ageing.
+Although the initial signs of ageing are very subtle, once noticed, they tend to be really bothersome.
+Yes, these signs of ageing can slightly vary in degree from person to person depending on their lifestyle and genes but they are more or less the same and happen to almost everyone around.

-To keep your skin at its very best, it’s best that you begin the anti-aging regime early in your 20s and stop the irritating signs at right in their tracks.
+To keep your skin at its very best, it’s best that you begin the anti-ageing regime early in your 20s and stop the irritating signs at right in their tracks.

 No matter what your actual age is, people mostly fall for whatever that’s apparent.
 And the actions you take in your early 20s determine apparent age.
 It’s about time you start acting against the signs of aging.

 Let’s take a look at some of the very first signs of aging and learn what we can do to prevent and eliminate them.

 1. Sun Spots

 While protecting your skin from the sun is very important, prescription ingredients and in-office procedures would greatly help you eliminate the harm that’s already been done.
 Think hyperpigmentation, think freckles; these are the damaged cells that begin showing on our skin’s surface.

 The first line of measure against sun spots is hydroquinone, which helps in reducing the brown spots and stops pigment production.
 Many skin specialists also suggest using a broad-spectrum sunscreen that protects both against UVA and UVB rays, prevent further damage from occurring and reverse the damage that’s already been done.